 As your doula I will work with you and your physician to try to meet your birth goals, but I will not speak on your behalf or make medical decisions for you.
 Instead I will hold space for you to process and evaluate what’s going on before making decisions, and encourage you to ask questions or verbalize your preferences.
 If you’re being dismissed or ignored, I will amplify your voice to make sure you are heard.

 “Advocacy is defined as supporting the birthing person in their right to make decisions about their own body and baby.”

 – Rebecca Dekker, PhD, RN, APRN of Evidence Based Birt

 Can you help after the baby comes?

-After your baby arrives I will stay with you for the first few hours as you get settled in and will provide breastfeeding support if you desire.
+After your baby arrives I will stay with you for the first few hours as you get settled in and will provide breast/chestfeeding support, if that’s what you desire.
 In the weeks following I will meet you in your home to help you process your birth experience and provide resources as you adjust to life with baby.
 I will also be available via phone and email for the 6 weeks following your child’s birth.
 If you’re seeking a postpartum doula, contact me if you’d like a referral.